zoie214/ece3514/assignments/a6_vector/README.md

 * You will implement a simplified, std::vector like dynamic array called dsa::Vector<T>.
 * This is part 1 to implement functions declared in .hpp.
 You will also write test cases.
-* std::vector must not be used to implement any of these functions.
+* std::vector must not be used to implement any of these functions (No points if std::vector is used even all test cases are passed at Gradescope).

 Starter Code: https://github.com/naneja/ece3514/tree/main/assignments/a6_vector